openlawlibrary/taf/specification/taf-spec.md

 #### 3.2.4 dependencies.json

-Beginning with version `0.9.0``, the updater in TAF introduces the capability to define hierarchies of authentication repositories.
+This file allows definition of hierarchies of authentication repositories.
 This allows the designation of a primary, or root, authentication repository, which can be linked to one or more secondary authentication repositories.
-The updater is engineered to automatically pull the entire hierarchy of linked repositories.
+TAF's updater can automatically pull the entire hierarchy of linked repositories.

 One important concept introduced in this file is out-of-band authentication.
-Before an authentication repository is referenced, an additional layer of verification is advised.
+Before an authentication repository is referenced, an additional layer of verification SHOULD be performed.
 This involves direct, external validation, typically through communication with the repository's maintainer.
 The purpose of this step is to ascertain that the repository in question is indeed the official one and not a fraudulent version created by an attacker.
 During this out-of-band communication, maintainers are expected to provide a commit SHA (typically of the first commit),